 Also, if you find any links which don't work or which need to be updated please drop me an email and I'll fix them.

 Also, on this page I indulge myself with giving my own often controversial, strongly held, ill-considered, prejudiced, irrational and sometimes just plain crazy, opinions.
 Something I carefully avoided doing when writing the book.
 You have been warned!

-Money money money: if you use the links on this page to go to Amazon I will get a small advertising commission for anything you buy.
-Of what I get I will give 20% to charity.
+MONEY MONEY MONEY, must be funny...
+Yeah it must be funny, I wouldn't know, I write Camino guides for a living!
+If you'd like to help out please use the links on this page when you go to Amazon and I will get a small advertising commission for anything you buy.
+It all contributes to keeping the show on the road helping pilgrims prepare for their Camino.
 So feel free to use those links as much as you want, especially for those bigger purchases!

 IMPORTANT NOTE: links to shops on the Internet are for informational purposes only, I most especially do not recommend that you buy footwear without having tried it first!